fogus/spiel/pyramidenspiel/pyrametto/README.markdown

 In a 3-5 player game the last round is signaled when all of the pyramids of any two sizes of any one color runs out.
 The remaining players may finish their turns when this condition occurs before scoring commences.

 For example, in a 4-player game the 1st player takes a stack to end their turn in the round.
 Next, the 2nd player rolls and places the last small yellow.
-Then, the 3rd player rolls and places the last small thus signalling the last round.
-The 4th player may then chose to roll and place or to take a stack
+Then, the 3rd player rolls and places the last medium yellow thus signalling the last round.
+The 4th player may then chose to roll and place or to take a stack, but for this explanation assume that they chose to take a stack.
+The 2nd player must then take another stack followed by the 3rd player who must take the last stack which ends that game.

 ### Ending the game